swainshashwat/Audio-Classification-using-Deep-Learning/README.md

 The audio files can be downloaded from the following link: https://drive.google.com/drive/folders/0By0bAi7hOBAFUHVXd1JCN3MwTEU

+## IMPORTANT: The folders should be arranged in the following manner:
+Dir of train label: sounds/labels/train.csv

+Dir of test label: sounds/labels/test.csv

+Dir of train sounds:sounds/train/train_sound/ (audio files in .wav format)

+Dir of train sounds:sounds/test/test_sound/ (audio files in .wav format)

 ### The train folder are labelled
 ### The test folder aren't labelled